Instinctive drift

 Instinctive drift, alternately known as instinctual drift, is the tendency of an animal to revert to unconscious and automatic behaviour that interferes with learned behaviour from operant conditioning.
 Instinctive drift was coined by Keller and Marian Breland, former students of B.F.
 Skinner at the University of Minnesota, describing the phenomenon as "a clear and utter failure of conditioning theory."
 B.F.
-Skinner was an American psychologist and father of operant conditioning (or instrumental conditioning), which is learning strategy that teaches the performance of an action either through reinforcement or punishment.
+Skinner was an American psychologist and father of operant conditioning (or instrumental conditioning), which is a learning strategy that teaches the performance of an action either through reinforcement or punishment.
 It is through the association of the behaviour and the reward or consequence that follows that depicts whether an animal will maintain a behaviour, or if it will become extinct.
 Instinctive drift is a phenomenon where such conditioning erodes and an animal reverts to its natural behaviour.

 B.F.
 Skinner

 B.F.
 Skinner was an American behaviourist inspired by John Watson's philosophy of behaviorism.
 Skinner was captivated with systematically controlling behaviour to result in desirable or beneficial outcomes.
 This passion led Skinner to become the father of operant conditioning.
 Skinner made significant contributions to the research concepts of reinforcement, punishment, schedules of reinforcement, behaviour modification and behaviour shaping.
 The mere existence of the instinctive drift phenomenon challenged Skinner's initial beliefs on operant conditioning and reinforcement.